MLIR FHE dialects

 Compilation of a Python program starts with Concrete's Python frontend, which first traces and transforms it and then converts it into an intermediate representation (IR) that is further processed by Concrete Compiler.
-This IR is based on the MLIR subproject of the LLVM compiler infrastructure.
+This IR is based on the of the .
 This document provides an overview of Concrete's FHE-specific representations based on the MLIR framework.

 Concrete compiler takes advantage of these concepts by defining a set of dialects, capable of representing an FHE program from an abstract specification that is independent of the actual cryptosystem down to a program that can easily be mapped to function calls of a cryptographic library.
 The dialects for the representation of an FHE program are: